ted-moke/ff-tv-guide/docs/MIGRATION_GUIDE-25_08_20.md

 The migration introduces a new `LeagueMaster` data structure that groups leagues across seasons, enabling better multi-season support and data organization.

+## Migration Options

+### 1. Single League Migration (Recommended for Testing)
+Migrate one league at a time for safe testing and incremental deployment.

+### 2. Full Migration
+Migrate all leagues at once (use after testing with single league migration).

 ## What the Migration Does

 ### Data Structure Changes